isrdoc/mixie/docs/feature-branch-setup.md

 During the setup process, you'll need to:

 1. **Pull Request**: The script automatically creates a draft PR which triggers Supabase branch creation
-2. **Supabase Project Creation**: When prompted, go to your Supabase dashboard and verify that a new project was created for your branch
+2. **Environment Extraction**: During the extraction step, you'll log into Supabase and provide the project reference
-3. **Environment Variables**: The script will extract and configure environment variables automatically
+3. **Project Reference**: The script will prompt you for the Supabase project reference when needed
-4. **Confirmation**: Press Enter when the Supabase project is ready
+4. **Automatic Configuration**: The script handles all GitHub Actions setup automatically

 ### Alternative Methods